anubhavyadav/Caxuo_PICorg/README.md

 ---

-### 🛠️ Quick Start Guide

-1. 📥 Download & unzip the package (keep in a folder other than Desktop)
-2. 📂 Browse Images straight Away
-3. ⚙️ Create Image Format associations for making Caxuo PICorg as defualt Viewer
-4. 🎛️ Start Organizing the Image by popping up the Folder organizer buttons
-5. 📤 Rename the Folder buttons to suit to your desired Album name

----

 ### 🪄 Advantages - Why Choose Caxuo PICorg as your default Image Viewer?

 - 🚀 Free to use, Fast & lightweight — no installation required - just **download, unzip, and run**.